cfw-guide/dsi.cfw.guide/_pages/en_US/f3-(linux).md

 ### Instructions

-1. Unzip the f3 `.zip` file
+1. Extract the F3 archive anywhere on your computer.
-1. `cd` into the f3 directory
+2. `cd` into the f3 directory
-1. Run `make` to compile F3
+3. Run `make` to compile F3
-1. Insert your SD card into your computer
+4. Insert your SD card into your computer
-1. Mount your SD card
+5. Mount your SD card
-1. Run `./f3write <your sd card mount point>`
+6. Run `./f3write <your sd card mount point>`
-1. Wait until the process is complete.
+- Wait until the process is complete.
 See below for an example output.

 		$ ./f3write /media/michel/6135-3363/
 		Free space: 29.71 GB